In this bulletin:

 - Design and produce text documents

-NOTE: Certificate II and III in Music qualifications some or all aspects of the licensing and regulatory arrangements may apply.
+Note: Certificate II and III in Music qualifications some or all aspects of the licensing and regulatory arrangements may apply.
 Check the licensing and regulatory arrangements and the full qualification details.

 Certificate IV in Photography and Digital Imaging - trainees will learn to apply broad range of technical skills in photo imaging, including lighting, image capture, enhancements and manipulation and output.
 Practice at this level is predominately digital.
 It is underpinned by the application of integrated technical, theoretical and historical knowledge of photo imaging and the ability to develop concepts and solutions in response to a brief.
 Trainees may work in a range of industry contexts, including retail, commercial, domestic portrait, media, wedding, illustrative, institutional and art photography.

-Certificate III in Screen and Media - trainees will learn to be skilled operators in digital video, radio and online content creation, or a skilled assistant in the film and television production services who applies a broad range of competencies in a varied work context, using some discretion and judgement and relevant theoretical knowledge.
 Certificate IV in Screen and Media - trainees will obtain basic skills and a broad knowledge base in a wide variety of contexts in the screen, media and entertainment industries.
 They will apply solutions to a defined range of unpredictable problems and analyse and evaluate information from a variety of sources.
 Trainees may provide leadership and guidance to others with some limited responsibility for the output of others.
-Diploma of Screen and Media - trainees will acquire sound theoretical knowledge base and use a range of specialised, technical or managerial competencies to plan, carry out and evaluate the work of self and/or team in the film, television, radio and interactive media industries.
-NOTE: Certificate III, IV and Diploma in Screen and Media qualifications some or all aspects of the licensing and regulatory arrangements may apply.
-Check the licensing and regulatory arrangements and the full qualification details.

 Certificate III in Visual Arts - trainees will develop a range of visual art skills and will take responsibility for own outputs in work and learning.
 Trainees will be able to apply their art theory and history knowledge in the workplace.
 At the core level, trainees will become competent to: